 - The CASE Journal

 To access teaching notes, users must first be authenticated by the subscribing institution (eCases access) and then be logged into their Emerald profile (teaching notes access).

 If users have not been recognised as having access to the teaching notes, they will see this message when they click on the teaching notes tab.

-- For faculty to gain access to teaching notes, they must have an active Emerald profile.
+For faculty to gain access to teaching notes, they must have an active Emerald profile which has faculty status.

 How do I create an Emerald profile?

 Personalise your research journey with an Emerald Insight user profile.
 You can watch our video demonstration or read our user guide to find out more.